-The determination of our income taxes for the three months ended September 28, 2018 and September 29, 2017 was based on our estimated annual effective tax rate adjusted for losses in certain jurisdictions for which no tax benefit can be recognized.
-The tax benefit for the three months ended September 28, 2018 was primarily due to tax expense related to profitable subsidiaries, net against the release of valuation allowance due to the potential foreign tax refund to be received from the Department of Federal Revenue of Brazil.
-The tax benefit for the three months ended September 29, 2017 was primarily attributable to tax expense related to profitable subsidiaries, net against the foreign tax refunds received from the Inland Revenue Authority of Singapore ("IRAS").
+The determination of our income taxes for the six months ended December 28, 2018 and December 29, 2017 was based on our estimated annual effective tax rate adjusted for losses in certain jurisdictions for which no tax benefit can be recognized.
+The tax benefit for the six months ended December 28, 2018 was primarily due to tax expense related to profitable subsidiaries, net against the release of valuation allowance due to the potential foreign tax refund to be received from the Department of Federal Revenue of Brazil.
+The tax benefit for the six months ended December 29, 2017 was primarily due to the foreign tax refunds received from the Inland Revenue Authority of Singapore (IRAS) and the release of valuation allowance related to the refundable alternative minimum tax credit as provided under the Tax Cuts and Jobs Act (the Tax Act), offset by tax expense related to profitable subsidiaries.